Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-90 min | Writing the ODD and other mechanisms for document control and documentation. |
+60 min | Writing the ODD and other mechanisms for document control and documentation. | Discussion 30 min | Create Kanban boards in GitHub Projects and explore some other software tools available. | Presentation

-## 3:30–4:00: Coffee break
+## 10:30–11:00: Coffee break

-## 10:30–12:00: Using GitHub for project management
+## 11:00–12:30: Git and GitHub in Real Life

 Time | Topic | Type
 ---- | ---- | ----
-30 min | Create Kanban boards in GitHub Projects and explore some other software tools available. | Presentation 30 min | Issues and pull requests | Discussion
+20 min | Issues and pull requests. | Discussion
+40 min | Branches and you. | Presentation
-30 min | Create merge conflicts on purpose to gain familiarity with resolving them (without being thrown into a VIM blackhole). | Presentation
+30 min | Create merge conflicts on purpose to gain familiarity with resolving them (without being thrown into a VIM blackhole). | Code lab

 ## 12:30–2:00: Lunch